RealityBending/RealityBending.github.io/content/post/2023-02-01-new_logo/index.md

   <figcaption>The logo of the APA features the Psi letter.</figcaption>
 </figure>

 Thirdly, the black rectangles represent **open doors**, which is a good illustration of progress, research, discovery and... consciousness expansion?
-Interestingly, Jim Morrison named its band "The Doors" in reference to a quote by William Blake, who state that when ***"the doors of perception were cleansed then everything would appear to man as it is, Infinite"***.
+Interestingly, Jim Morrison named its band "The Doors" in reference to a quote by William Blake, who said that when ***"the doors of perception were cleansed then everything would appear to man as it is, Infinite"***.

 <figure>
   <img src="TheDoors.jpg"/>